andreia23/currency-converter/README.md

 Currency Converter has been separated into four layers: `model`, `controller`, `service` and `repository`

 Java, Spring Boot, Maven and Docker technologies were chosen because they are highly used in the market and also because they are the ones that the developer has more experience.

+The technology used for lint configuration was [SonarLint](https://www.sonarlint.org/)